Real Estate Investment

 A worked example

-Rather than calculate this by hand for every deal, use our rental property ROI calculator, which outputs cash-on-cash return automatically alongside cap rate and monthly cash flow.
+Rather than run this by hand for every deal, use our rental property ROI calculator.
+It outputs cash-on-cash return automatically alongside cap rate and monthly cash flow.

 What is a good cash on cash return?

-Most South Florida investors aim for 6–10%.
-Coastal markets often land lower because prices are high, while inland counties like Highlands and St. Lucie can push past 10%.
-However, "good" depends on your goals — some investors accept a lower cash-on-cash return in exchange for stronger appreciation.
+Most South Florida investors aim for 6 to 10 percent.
+Coastal markets often land lower because prices are high.
+Inland counties like Highlands and St. Lucie can push past 10 percent.
+What counts as "good" depends on your goals.
+Some investors accept a lower cash-on-cash return in exchange for stronger appreciation.

-For a deeper look at the broader return picture, our compound interest calculator shows how reinvested cash flow grows over time.
+For a broader view of the return picture, our compound interest calculator shows how reinvested cash flow compounds over time.

 Put the number to work

 Cash on cash return turns a gut feeling into a clear decision.
-Run it on every property before you offer, and you'll quickly separate the cash-flowing winners from the money pits.
-Ready to find a deal that pencils out?
+Run it on every property before you make an offer and you will quickly separate the cash-flowing deals from the money pits.
+Ready to find a property that pencils out?
 Share your investment criteria and our team will send matching South Florida properties.